Parv-Khanna-007/ARIES-Hackathon/README.md

 Most models focus only on the text itself.
 My approach adds **contextual intelligence** — understanding how a paper is written, how it flows, and how readable it is.
 The model is small, fast, and works well on limited data, making it perfect for hackathon deployment.

+## Futher Improvement
+To improve the model further, I can incorporate section-aware embeddings using SciBERT, which is trained specifically on scientific text.
+Expanding the dataset through data augmentation or semi-supervised learning would enhance generalization.
+Fine-tuning classification thresholds and applying advanced ensemble techniques like stacking could also boost performance.
+Additionally, incorporating citation patterns, figure/table analysis, or abstract-based scoring would allow the model to capture more scholarly details, improving its ability to mimic expert-level publishing judgment.